Best Website AI Builders and Tools for Source Checks

 A website-source check in Atlas looks like this:

-- Add the direct public URL for an article, report, documentation page, landing page, or other page with readable main content.
+- Add the direct public URL for an article, report, help page, or other page with clear main text.

-- Confirm that the captured title, body text, and key headings match the original page.
+- Check that the saved title, body, and key headings match the live page.

 - Ask a narrow grounded question, such as "What evidence does this page give for its pricing claim?" or "Which features are described as available today?"